mshea/lazy_gm_tools/5e_monsters/monsters_md/faerie-noble-a5e.md

 ### Reactions
 - **Riposte:** When the noble is hit by a melee attack made by a creature it can see, it makes a glittering scimitar attack against the attacker.
 - **Vengeful Eye:** When the noble is hit by a ranged attack or targeted with a spell by a creature within 60 feet, it uses Evil Eye on the attacker if they can see each other.
-- **Faerie Step (Recharge 5-6):** The noble magically teleports up to 60 feet to a space it can see.